sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

     }
     ```

-1. Start debugging to test, and trigger the FanInFanOutPattern function with **Postman**
+1. Start debugging to test, and trigger the SmsInteractionPattern function with **Postman**

 1. Check the **Logs**